KeithG33/ChessBot-Battleground/README.md

 ##  Introduction

 This repository contains a gigantic curated chess dataset meant for machine learning, along with the supporting code to train, infer, display, and play games.
-Just design a model and you can take advantage of any of the available features.
+Design a model and you can take advantage of any of the available features.
 This library provides support for:

 - **Dataset/Training:** PyTorch dataset and training code
-- **Evaluation**: Compare performance on the dataset. *Leaderboard coming soon*
+- **Evaluation**: Compare performance on the test set. *Leaderboard coming soon*
+- **Game App:**  Play against your model with the `chessbot play` tool.
+Can it beat you?
 - **Visualization:** Watch your models in action as they play and adapt on the board.
 - **MCTS:** Simple implementation to give your supervised models search capability. *Training coming soon*.
-- **Game App:**  Play a game against your model with the `chessbot play` tool.
-Can it beat you?

 With enough parameters and training, models will play better than some humans.
 Here's the `sgu_chessbot` in action: